ljlassi/assembly-cpuid/readme.md

 It does not work yet because the original code is 32-bit and used BIOS interrupts, which I cannot use in 64-bit Linux.

-COMPILATION INSTRUCTIONS (program only works for 64-bit Linux): nasm -felf64 cpuid.asm ld -o cpuid cpuid.asm
+COMPILATION INSTRUCTIONS (program only works for 64-bit Linux): nasm -felf64 cpuid.asm && ld -o cpuid cpuid.o

 Work in progress...